squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L04-ApplicationDeploymentKubernetes.md

 # Conclusion

 You have deployed application on Kubernetes using ingress and helm for which you had deployed pods, services as loadbalancer and ingress.
 Next you had updated the docker images in respective values.yaml for helm chart deployment

+You have successfully deployed application on Kubernetes, now you will create the CI/CD for the same in the next lectures